Hjaltesorgenfrei/Vulkanologi/README.md

   - Probably just by making multiple classes that do the same thing.
 - [ ] Add a background cube map, the black is getting annoying.
 - [ ] Investigate the jittering issue from the vehicle driving around.
 A post on the Bullet forums mentioned it possibly being due to large bodies.
+- [ ] Make spline deformation better.
+  - [ ] Use the total arc length to create N meshes, where N ~= (arc length)/(mesh length)
+  - [ ] Add a scale on y and z axis for scaling the meshes.
+It should be linearly interpolated for between control points.
+  - [ ] Test with more than 2 control points.
+  - [ ] Actually upload the damn thing each frame
+- [ ] Add buffers for often updated geometry, the current method of writing all the data each frame is horribly slow.
+  - Care needs to be taken when and how they are deleted/written to, as a currently used buffer is considered off limits.
+  - Possibly have SwapChainImages persistently mapped buffers for each kind of this data.
+Like I have for lines.
+    - Then just a call to update them which updates them over the next N frames before they are used.

 ### Descriptor Layout Idea